 IT observability can be greatly enhanced by deriving specific sets of insights using telemetry output data.
-In observability, analysis of strategically chosen outputs can make it far easier to relate changes to incidents.
-In addition, the performance and state of your different apps, components, and processes can be evaluated on a consistent basis using telemetric data.
+In a topology-powered observability (TPO) model (more on that later), analysis of strategically chosen outputs can make it far easier to relate changes to incidents.
+In addition, the performance and state of your different apps, components and processes can be evaluated on a consistent basis using telemetry data.

 In this way, the kinds of insights you’re able to glean are virtually limitless.
 Similar to a Fitbit, while the data sets the Fitbit is capable of producing are impressive, the different ways they can be used to pinpoint health issues are what truly add value.

 For your IT stack, choosing the right outputs is similarly a crucial step in realizing the value of your telemetry system.
 Here are some basic examples of telemetry outputs and how they can be used to generate helpful insights.